enginoir/GitCollabCalculator/README.md

 - Exit: Exit the calculator.

 5. Usage:
-- Enter the desired operation number (1 to 6) and follow the prompts.
+- Enter the desired operation number (1 to 6) and (7) to Exit the calculator -> follow the prompts.
 - The result of the operation will be displayed in an alert window.

 6. Contribution: